Anant/Cassandra.Realtime/realtime-data-platform-examples-reviewed/README.md

 ### For test, this spark job will count sum from 1 to 100
 docker exec -it dse_007 dse spark-submit --class org.anant.DemoNumbersSum --master dse://172.20.10.9 /tmp/processexcel-1.0-SNAPSHOT.jar

-### THIS IS AN ALTERNATIVE TO THE NEXT STEP
+### You can the spark job in standalone mode - but this is NOT FUN
 mvn -f ./spark/processexcel/pom.xml exec:java -Dexec.mainClass="org.anant.DemoKafkaConsumer"

-### NOT WORKING YET This spark job will consume kafka messages and write them to cassandra
+### This is where the FUN part is, spark job will consume kafka messages and write them to cassandra
 docker exec -it dse_007 dse spark-submit --class org.anant.DemoKafkaConsumer --master dse://172.20.10.9 /tmp/processexcel-1.0-SNAPSHOT.jar spark.properties
 ```